-As a result of the 2014 multi-year equity compensation grants becoming fully vested in 2018, and in connection with the new employment agreement for Mr. Lebda, the hiring and promotion of Mr. Moriarty, and the new employment agreement for Mr. Salvage, the Compensation Committee (including the 162(m) Subcommittee) provided for new multi-year equity compensation grants under the 2008 Plan to each of these three NEOs in 2017 as described more fully below in the Employment Agreements and Arrangements section and under the Grants of Plan-Based Awards Table and Outstanding Equity Awards Table.
-Mr. Lebda's Initial Retention Awards (defined below under "Chief Executive Officer's New Employment Agreement") were intended to serve as incentive compensation for four years.
-The Compensation Committee intended for Mr. Moriarty's 2017 equity compensation awards described below to serve as incentive compensation initially for three years and then, with additional grants made in October 2017, for four years.
+Multi-Year Awards.
+In connection with the 2017 employment agreement for Mr. Lebda, the 2017 hiring and promotion of Mr. Moriarty, and the 2017 employment agreement for Mr. Salvage, the Compensation Committee (including the 162(m) Subcommittee) provided for new multi-year equity compensation grants under the Stock Plan to each of these three NEOs in 2017 as described more fully below in the Employment Agreements and Arrangements section and Outstanding Equity Awards Table.
+Mr. Lebda's Initial Retention Awards (defined below under "Chief Executive Officer's 2017 Employment Agreement") were intended to serve as incentive compensation for four years.
+The Compensation Committee intended for Mr. Moriarty's 2017, for four years.
 The Compensation Committee intends for these awards to comprise the entirety of Mr. Moriarty's long-term equity incentive compensation through August 31, 2021.
-Mr. Salvage's 2017 equity compensation awards described below were also intended by the Compensation Committee to serve as incentive compensation for four years and to comprise the entirety of Mr. Salvage's long-term equity incentive compensation through October 31, 2021.
+Mr. Salvage's 2017 equity compensation awards described below were also intended by the Compensation Committee to serve as incentive comprise the entirety of Mr. Salvage's long-term equity incentive compensation through August 31, 2021.
+Mr. Salvage's 2017 equity comprise the entirety of Mr. Salvage's long-term equity incentive compensation through October 31, 2021.

 In accordance with SEC rules, we report in the compensation tables below the grant date fair value of all equity awards in the year they were awarded, notwithstanding the multi-year nature of the 2017 awards described above.
-Accordingly, the decisions to grant these multi-year awards result in a significantly greater proportion of the total intended compensation for Mr. Lebda, Mr. Moriarty and Mr. Salvage for the next four years being reported for the 2017 year compared to the future years these awards also cover.
-In the case of Mr. Lebda, the Initial Retention Awards will also result in disproportionate compensation for the 2018 year due the deferred of grant of a portion of the Initial Retention Awards to January 2018.
-Moreover, the Initial Retention Awards for Mr. Lebda cause the Pay Ratio disclosure included elsewhere in this proxy statement to reflect a higher ratio of CEO pay to median employee pay than would have been the case had the Compensation Committee (including the 162(m) Subcommittee) elected to rely more upon traditional annual awards for the long-term equity compensation component of Mr. Lebda's compensation.
+Accordingly, the decisions to grant these multi-year awards resulted in a significantly greater proportion of the total intended compensation for Mr. Lebda, Mr. Moriarty and Mr. Salvage for the succeeding four years being reported for the 2017 year compared to the future years these awards also cover.
+In the case of Mr. Lebda, the Initial Retention Awards also resulted in disproportionate compensation for the 2018 year due to the deferred grant of a portion of the Initial Retention Awards to January 2018.
+Moreover, the Initial Retention Awards for Mr. Lebda caused the 2018 Pay Ratio disclosure included elsewhere in this proxy statement to reflect a higher ratio of CEO pay to median employee pay than would have been the case had the Compensation Committee (including the 162(m) Subcommittee) elected to rely more upon traditional annual awards for the long-term equity compensation component of Mr. Lebda's compensation.